mydana/CircuitPython_DMX_Transmitter/docs/basics.rst

 DMX Personality
 ---------------
-Every DMX light model may have a different DMX personality, that is, a different purpose for each available channel.
+Every DMX light model will likely have a different DMX personality, that is, a different purpose for each available channel.
 A your light's manual should show the "DMX personality" for your light model.

-This example table is the DMX personality of the lights used in the code examples.
+This example table is the DMX personality of my own lights used in the code examples.
 Adjust the code examples for your light's personality.

 Code Examples DMX Personality::